 Located in a century old building downtown, Mizuna delights foodies with its local organic fare in a charming, modern ambiance.
 The lunch and dinner menus change seasonally but feature meats, fresh seafood, and numerous vegan and vegetarian options (as it used to be a strict vegetarian and vegan establishment).
 Diners may choose between delectable dishes such as grilled Idaho rainbow trout with roasted shallot and shitake mushroom risotto, grilled baby bok choy, glazed beets, and coriander gastrique and the vegetarian dish, house-made chickpea gnocchi in a sage and walnut pesto cream sauce.

 Mizuna, 214 N. Howard St., Spokane, WA, USA, +1 509 747 2004

 Saranac Public House

-Located in the historic Saranac Building, which was a single room occupancy residence from 1910 to 2004, the Saranac Public House is a restaurant featuring American fare made with locally sourced organic ingredients when available.
+Located in the historic Saranac Building, which was a single room occupancy residence from 1910 to 2004, the Saranac Public House features American fare made with locally sourced organic ingredients when available.
 Serving lunch and dinner, the menu changes with the seasons and is vegetarian, vegan, and gluten-free friendly.
-Highlights from the summer menu include the original Thai flatbread with spicy peanut sauce, roasted chicken, cheese, peppers, carrots, cilantro, and roasted peanuts — order with tofu and vegan cheese for a tasty vegan dish — and jalapeño glazed salmon served with coconut rice and sweet mustard coleslaw.
+Highlights from the summer menu include the original Thai flatbread with spicy peanut sauce, roasted chicken, cheese, peppers, carrots, cilantro, and roasted peanuts (order with tofu and vegan cheese for a tasty vegan dish) and jalapeño glazed salmon served with coconut rice and sweet mustard coleslaw.
 With a great selection of regional beers and wines and plenty of indoor and outdoor patio seating, diners will enjoy this culinary experience.

 Saranac Public House, 21 W. Main Ave., Spokane, WA, USA, +1 509473 9455